u-blox/cellular/sock/README.md

 The directories include only the API and pure C source files which make no reference to a platform, a C library or an operating system.
 They rely upon the `port` directory to map to a target platform and provide the necessary build infrastructure for that target platform; see the relevant platform directory under `port` for build and usage information.

 # Testing
-The tests for these directories are carried out on your chosen platform and hence can be found in the relevant platform directory of the `port` component, along with instructions on how to run the tests.
+The `test` directory contains generic tests for the `sock` API.
+Please refer to the platform directory of the `port` component for instructions on how to run the tests.